davidkorea/AWS/Deployment_Beanstalk_CloudFormation/2_CloudFormation.md

 ## 5.1 Test failed
 - Disabled Rollback on Failure
 - Change SecurityGroup to Parameter block to select exsited SG in my AWS account
+- change AZ code and AMI code in ap-northeast
 - make a `exit 1` error in the `AWS::CloudFormation::Init` command to test a failure

 ```yaml